Selling Your Home: Overview

 Step 5: Fill out Any State-Required Forms

-The buyer will probably shoulder the main paperwork burden in this transaction -- preparing the purchase contract.
+The buyer will probably shoulder the main paperwork burden in this transaction—preparing the purchase contract.
 However, in a few states, the seller prepares the contract after a preliminary offer from the buyer.
 And, in many states, the seller is responsible for filling out a disclosure form, telling buyers what they know about the property's physical condition.
-For more information, see Nolo's article Required Disclosures When Selling Real Estate.
+For more information, see Required Disclosures When Selling Real Estate.

 Step 6: Advertise and Show the House

 Advertise and market.
-If you're working with a real estate agent, the agent should help put the property into the online Multiple Listing Service (MLS) and, hopefully, create a website for your house, send out flyers or postcards, and place an ad in the local classifieds.
+If you're working with a real estate agent, the agent should help put the property into the online Multiple Listing Service (MLS) and, hopefully, have photos taken and then create a website for your house, send out flyers or postcards, and place an ad in the local classifieds.
 If you don't have an agent, you can take the same steps yourself.
 Then interested buyers can make an appointment to see the house in person.

 Arrange private showings.
 Seriously interested buyers might want to see the house before you hold an open house, or just have the place to themselves, along with their agent.
 The most convenient method all around is to place a lockbox on your house, which agents can access in order to get your key.
 But a lockbox tends to be inconvenient if you're actually living in the house.
 In any case, your agent can help with scheduling and showings.
 If you're not working with an agent, you'll need to arrange and be available for these showings yourself.

 Hold an open house.
 Many home sellers find open houses a useful tool.
 They're certainly good for bringing in the crowds.
 Some of the visitors will merely be curious neighbors.
-Welcome them, too -- they may mention your house to their house-hunting friends.
+Welcome them, too—they may mention your house to their house-hunting friends.
 Others will be genuinely interested buyers, including some who were reticent about making an individual appointment.
-For more information, see Nolo's article Holding an Open House.
+For more information, see Holding an Open House.